alfredkzr/alfredkzr/README.md

 <h1 align="center">Hi 👋, I'm Alfred</h1>
-<h3>I am an IT professional living in Singapore with over a decade of technical experience and I have worked in multiple industries such as healthcare, logistics, advertising, manufacturing and fintech.
-I have a strong background in automation and have completed numerous projects in this area, utilizing technology stacks such as Okta, AWS, Azure, Jira and other platforms to make the magic happen.
-I am highly skilled in the design, development, and implementation of automation solutions for security team using these platforms, and have a proven track record of delivering successful projects on time and within budget.</br></br>In my current role, I am responsible for the development and maintenance of identity security systems for a world leading crypto company.</br></br>I hope you find my projects and experience in automation interesting and informative.
-This Github account helps me archive my projects for future reference.
-Feel free to reach out to me if you have any questions or would like to collaborate on a project.</h3>
+<h3>I am an experienced IT professional residing in Singapore, with over a decade of technical expertise across various industries including healthcare, logistics, advertising, manufacturing, and fintech.
+My core competency lies in automation, and I have successfully executed numerous automation projects utilizing various technology stacks such as Okta, AWS, Azure, Jira, and other platforms.

+I possess exceptional skills in the design, development, and implementation of automation solutions for security teams, and I have a proven track record of delivering successful projects within stipulated timelines and budgets.

+Currently, I hold a pivotal role in the development and maintenance of identity security systems for a world-renowned crypto company.

+This Github account serves as a repository for my past and ongoing projects, enabling me to reference them in the future.
+Please do not hesitate to contact me if you have any queries or wish to collaborate on a project.</h3>

 - 🔭 I’m currently working on **Identity & Access Management Architecture**